 Rice was born and raised in Saint Simons Island, Georgia and attended the University of Virginia for undergraduate studies.
 At the University of Virginia, he was a member of numerous student organizations, including the Phi Eta Sigma Honor Society, National Society of Collegiate Scholars, and Phi Kappa Psi fraternity, and was selected onto the UVA Men’s Club Soccer team (1998-2000).
 Rice earned his Bachelor’s degree in Economics with Honors of Distinction, together with a minor concentration in Government & Foreign Affairs.

-Rice is a member of the Florida, Georgia, Jacksonville, and Glynn County Bar Associations, the The Chester Bedell American Inn of Court, Federal Bar Association, Georgia Trial Lawyers Association (GTLA), the Trial Lawyers Section of The Florida Bar, Jacksonville Justice Association (JJA), Southeastern Admiralty Law Institute, Maritime Law Association, Florida Bar Admiralty Law Committee, the Jacksonville Propeller Club, and the Public Investors Arbitration Bar Association (PIABA).
+Rice is a member of the Florida, Georgia, Jacksonville, and Glynn County Bar Associations, The Chester Bedell American Inn of Court, Federal Bar Association, Georgia Trial Lawyers Association (GTLA), the Trial Lawyers Section of The Florida Bar, Jacksonville Justice Association (JJA), Southeastern Admiralty Law Institute, Maritime Law Association, Florida Bar Admiralty Law Committee, the Jacksonville Propeller Club.
 He is actively involved in several committees of the national Maritime Law Association, having received high recognition in 2012 as a Proctor in Admiralty.
-He also serves as the Founding Chair of the Jacksonville Bar Association’s Admiralty and Maritime Law Section, has participated as a guest lecturer at Florida Coastal School of Law in Jacksonville, and has served on the Federal District Court Local Rules Committee for the Southern District of Georgia.
+He also serves as the Founding Chair of the Jacksonville Bar Association’s Admiralty and Maritime Law Section, has participated as a guest lecturer at Florida Coastal School of Law in Jacksonville, and has served on multiple occasions as an advisory counsel for the Federal District Court Local Rules Committee for the Southern District of Georgia.

 While not practicing law, Rice enjoys playing competitive soccer, fishing, spearfishing, watching sports, and spending time with his wife, Amanda, and two children, Connor and Kennedy.
 He also volunteers his time at local and national non-profit organizations, including Guardian Ad Litem, and formerly served as a board member for the Dreams Come True of North Florida Horizon Board.